luxonis/depthai-hardware/docs/source/index.rst

 Modular Cameras Designs
 ***********************

 Great for prototyping flexibility.
-Since the **cameras are modular**, you can place them at **various stereo baselines**.
+Since **cameras are modular**, you can place them at **various stereo baselines**.
 This flexibility comes with a trade - you have to figure out how/where you will mount them, and then once mounted, do a `stereo calibration <https://docs.luxonis.com/en/latest/pages/calibration/>`__.
 This is not a TON of work, but keep this in mind, that it’s not ‘plug and play’ like other options - it’s more for applications that require custom mounting, custom baseline, or custom orientation of the cameras.